Geetha63/MS-Teams-Scripts/Add App to Teams and Tenant/README.md

  If you have provided the correct credentials it will give success status `admin_consent = True`

- Please choose the option 1 for Add app to Team and enter the Team name
+ Please choose the option 1 for add app to Team and enter the Team name

- 2 for Add app to Tenant
+ 2 for add app to Tenant

  ### Example

-    To install Notepad, please provide App displayname: Notepad for parameter $AppName, Notepad will be installed after successful running of the script
+    To install Notepad, please provide app displayname: Notepad for parameter $AppName, Notepad will be installed after successful running of the script

 #### Expected Output
 Notepad has been installed